- The sky glow of Los Angeles is visible from an airplane 200 miles away.

 Humans evolved with the rhythms of the natural light-dark cycle of day and night.
 Due to artificial light, most of us no longer experience truly dark nights.
 Like most life on Earth, we adhere to a circadian rhythm — our biological clock.
 Natural light is an important cue that helps us set our clock to Earth’s 24-hour rotation period.
 Exposure to artificial light at night disrupts this process, increasing our risks for cancers and other potentially deadly diseases.
 Blue-rich light at night is particularly harmful.
 Unfortunately, most LEDs used for outdoor lighting, computer screens, TVs, and other electronic displays emit abundant blue light.

-Luckily, there are solutions and you help!
+Luckily, there are easy solutions and you help!
 Check out our Get Involved page for ideas on what you can do and/or support IDA.
 Your support today means we can continue to protect night skies for future generations.